-If you're interested in software or how software works, learning a programming language can be an invaluable tool in getting this understanding.
-Learning a language helps teach you how to create your own programs, can help with debugging, give you a better understanding of why a program may not work, and can help with getting a program or script to do what you want it to do.
-A listing of many of the more popular programming languages can be found on our programming languages definition page.
+Learning how software works by learning a programming language is an invaluable tool.
+Learning a language helps teach you how to create your own programs and tools, can help with debugging, give you a better understanding of why a program may not work, and can help with getting a program or script to do what you want it to do.
+A listing of many of the more popular programming languages is on our programming language definition.

-In addition to learning more about how to program, learning scripting languages such as Perl and PHP and even the basics of HTML web design, are a necessity for anyone who's wanting to know about setting up and tweaking websites.
+In addition to learning more about how to program, learning scripting languages such as Perl and PHP and even the basics of HTML web design, are a necessity for anyone who is wanting to know about setting up and tweaking websites.

-If you need more experience with programming, creating your own open source project or helping with someone else's can be an invaluable learning experience.
+If you need more experience with programming, creating your own open source project or helping with another open project can be an invaluable learning experience.
 Creating your own website can also be another great learning experience in the details behind website design and setup.
 Especially if you setup your own web server to host the page.

 Learn alternative operating system

-Many users today are running an end-user version of Microsoft Windows.
-While this is fine for home or office use, it's a good idea to learn alternative operating systems such as one of the dozens of different Linux or Unix variants.
-Learning a Linux system not only helps broaden your experience with computers, but is a necessity when wanting to navigate many of the Linux based servers running many websites and other web services.
+Many people today run some version of Microsoft Windows, which is fine for home and office use, but it is also a good idea to learn alternative operating systems such as Linux.
+Learning a Linux distro not only helps broaden your experience with computers, but is a necessity when wanting to navigate many of the Linux based servers running many websites and other web services.

-For users completely new to Linux a good first start is Ubuntu.
+If you are new to Linux, Ubuntu is a good distro for new users to try.
 This distro of Linux can also be run by booting off a CD.
-Although this is extremely easy, and a good way to play with Linux, if you're wanting a full experience, it would be better to install Ubuntu on the computer.
+Although it is easier to boot from a CD and play with Linux, if you want a full experience install Ubuntu or another distro on the computer.

 Learn more on networking

 Networks are what run the Internet, and what connect home or office computers together.
-Knowing as much as you can about how a network operates, including basics such as what an IP address, port, protocol, and the thousands of other networking definitions, can be yet another vital thing to learn about.
+Knowing as much as you can about how networks operate, including basics such as what an IP address, OSI, port, protocol, router, subnet mask, and the thousands of other networking definitions is yet another vital thing to learn.